Georgie Fame and the Blue Flames: 1964–1966

 Rhythm and Blues at the Flamingo failed to enter the UK chart, as did the single "Do the Dog" which was taken from this album and released in 1964.
 Two other singles, "Do Re Mi" and "Bend a Little", were also released during 1964, achieving no commercial success.

 In July 1964, Peter Coe replaced Marshall and was soon joined by baritone saxophonist Glenn Hughes and trumpet player Eddie "Tan-Tan" Thornton who had previously appeared occasionally with them and Green rejoined the group in October 1964.

 Reece became ill in 1964 and was replaced by Tommy Frost.
 Jimmie Nicol spent a brief period as drummer, then left to replace Ringo Starr for 13 days on a Beatles tour.
 Phil Seamen and Micky Waller sat in for Nicol until Bill Eyden became the band's full-time drummer in September 1964.

 In October 1964, the album Fame at Last reached No.15 in the U.K. album chart.
 The band's version of the song "Yeh, Yeh" was released as a single in the U.K. on 14 January 1965 and reached No.1 on the U.K. Singles Chart for two weeks (out of a total of twelve weeks on the chart).

-The song "In the Meantime" was released as a single in February 1965 and reached the U.K. Top Twenty, however the band's next two single releases were not chart entries.
-Success followed with Fame's self penned song Get Away (released on 17 June 1966), which climbed to the top of the UK chart for a solitary week in late-July.
+The song "In the Meantime" was released as a single in February 1965 and reached the U.K. Top Twenty, however, the band's next two single releases were not chart entries.
+Success followed with Fame's self-penned song Get Away (released on 17 June 1966), which climbed to the top of the UK chart for a solitary week in late July.
 The song was originally written as a jingle for a television petrol advertisement (National filling stations).
 It was later used as the theme tune for a long-running travel and lifestyle show on Australian television called Getaway.
-The two subsequent singles, "Sunny" and "Sitting in the Park" reached chart positions of No. 13 and No. 12 respectively.
+The two subsequent singles, "Sunny" and "Sitting in the Park" reached chart positions of No. 13 and No. 12, respectively.
 After the album Sweet Thing (1966) was released, Fame signed to CBS and became a solo artist.

 Eyden and Makins remained as the group's rhythm section until they were replaced in December 1965 by Cliff Barton and Mitch Mitchell.
-That lineup recorded the album Sweet Things, then on 1 October 1966 Fame disbanded the Blue Flames to pursue a solo career.
-Within a week Mitchell had been selected over Aynsley Dunbar to be the third member of what would be called The Jimi Hendrix Experience.
+That lineup recorded the album Sweet Things, then on 1 October 1966, Fame disbanded the Blue Flames to pursue a solo career.
+Within a week, Mitchell had been selected over Aynsley Dunbar to be the third member of what would be called The Jimi Hendrix Experience.
+Less than four weeks after the disbandment, on 28 October 1966, saxophonist Glenn Hughes (born 1942) died in a fire.